jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/subclasses-in-python.rst

 ``PyFloat`` might as well hold a type field and implement ``getType()`` directly.

-We therefore add to our specification of subclasses that the subclass must:
+We therefore add to our specification that a synthetic subclass must:

 5. define a constructor with a signature known to the inherited ``__new__`` and specifying a type.